Articles on: Image Editing

 Use Brush to:

-remove unwanted objects from an image
+remove unwanted or introduce brand new objects to an image

 refine generated photos